Looking for easy and nutritious snacks that will fuel your kids for their sports activities? Here’s your dietitian-approved list!

 Is it just me, or did hockey season JUST end, and without even blinking, we’re headed into two very busy months of driving kids to and from the soccer field?
 That’s right–it’s Spring sports season again!
+This year, believe it or not, I have three (that’s right…THREE!) kids in soccer, so every weeknight evening will involve taking kids to soccer.

-This year, believe it or not, I have three (that’s right…THREE!) kids in soccer, so every weeknight evening in our week will involve taking kids to soccer.
-This means, rushing home from work, quickly feeding the kids, uniforming-up and heading out again.
+This means rushing home from work, quickly feeding the kids, uniforming-up and heading out again.
 Yikes!
-This means that we’ll have to be extra organized and either have leftovers ready to heat up or super easy weeknight meals (here are my top quick and easy weeknight meals btw).
+This means that you’ll have to be extra organized and either have leftovers ready to heat up or super easy weeknight meals.
 Quick and easy is key.
-You want to make sure these meals are balanced, nutritious and not too heavy (so that your kids don’t feel yucky during practice).
+You want to make sure these meals are balanced and nutritious to keep your kids energized for practice.
+Speaking of fuel, you’ll want to check out my complete guide to sports nutrition for young athletes.

-The purpose of the snack post-sport is to:
+The purpose of the post-sport snack is to:

-• Provide energy to keep muscles working throughout the activity
+- Provide energy to keep muscles working throughout the activity

-• Keep the body hydrated and cool (especially during the summer months)
+- Keep the body hydrated and cool (especially during the summer months)

-• Provide nutrients for growth and development
+- Provide nutrients for growth and development

-• Encourage recovery after the game
+- Encourage recovery after the game

-- Cheese sticks + apple slices
+- Cheese sticks and apple slices

 - Whole fruit (bananas, apples, clementines) or cut fruit (watermelon, orange slices)